A Wyes Peoples Journey from 1721 – 2021

 - Self Guided Tour

-- A self-guided tour of the Old Wye campus will be established and will showcase the many magnificent aspects of our church.
-This will be permanently available to the general public (starting prior to Oct.
-2021) and will be a significant way to obtain continuing recognition and support of both the church and our mission from the greater community.
+- A self-guided tour of the Old Wye campus has been established and showcases the many magnificent aspects of our church.
+This will be permanently available to the general public and is a significant way to tour Wye Parish in person or from the comfort of your home.

 - During the course of the year, we are planning a guest lecture series from historians who will give a chronological history not only of Old Wye Church but also of the colonial Anglican and Wye Mills communities.